la2050/archive/_projects/2015/promesa-boyle-heights.md

    St. John’s Well Child & Family Center
    Union de Vecinos
    White Memorial Medical Center
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- In January of 2014, the PBH collaborative announced a visionary “Catalyst for Change” campaign to recognize its second grant from AT&T Aspire and to raise commitments from local public and private partners to raise $2.5 million in funding to support deepening and expansion of PBH strategies through 2017.

-   Participants in the press conference included Honorable Mayor Eric Garcetti, County of Los Angeles Board Supervisor Hilda Solis, and Council Member Jose Huizar for District 14.
-The City of Los Angeles pledged its commitment to partner with Promesa Boyle Heights and similar placed-based efforts that bring together the local community to advance a shared vision and innovative strategies and partnerships that improve outcomes for children and families.

-   The total 3-year cost for our Project is $2,500,000.
-We have raised $1,200,000 in foundation grants, in-kind commitments from residents and our partner organizations, and non-cash contributions from the national Promise Neighborhood Institute to support our Efforts to Outcomes database.

-   The LA 2050 grant will allow us to cover staffing for the early education strategies and coordination of the outreach and leadership development efforts.
-In partnership with InnerCity Struggle, East LA Community Corporation, and Proyecto Pastoral, we will launch an outreach campaign, update our leadership academy curriculum, and engage and train more residents to be part of our movement for change.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Personnel

-   Wellness Organizer: $12,000 (30% FTE)
-   Early Education Organizer: $12,000 (50% FTE)
-   Fringe Benefits and Payroll Taxes: $5,040
-   Sub-Total Personnel: $29,040

-   Non Personnel Costs

-   Community Outreach Specialists: $24,000 (8 community outreach specialists) Leadership Academy Curriculum & Resident: $15,000 Data and Evaluation: $20,000
-   Supplies: $4,983

-   Sub-total Non-Personnel: $63,983

-   Indirect Cost (7.5% of direct costs): $6,977

-   Grand Total: $100,000
 How do you plan to scale the success of your proposal?: >- Sustainability and scale of impact have been two prominent conversations in our Promesa BH Steering Committee.
 In 2011, we faced our first major hurdle